algorandfoundation/algokit-utils-py/docs/markdown/autoapi/algokit_utils/clients/dispenser_api_client/index.md

 #### asset_id *: int*

+The ID of the asset

 #### decimals *: int*

+The amount of decimal places the asset was created with

 #### description *: str*

+The description of the asset

 ### *class* algokit_utils.clients.dispenser_api_client.DispenserFundResponse

 #### tx_id *: str*

+The transaction ID of the funded transaction

 #### amount *: int*

+The amount of Algos funded

 ### *class* algokit_utils.clients.dispenser_api_client.DispenserLimitResponse

 #### amount *: int*

+The amount of Algos that can be funded

 ### algokit_utils.clients.dispenser_api_client.DISPENSER_ASSETS